-Below, we'll detail how subtractive EQ works and showcase ways to use it across any frequency range.
+Below, we'll detail what subtractive EQ is, how it works, and showcase ways to use subtractive EQ across any frequency range.
 You'll soon find that subtractive equalization is an irreplaceable part of the mixing process.

 What Is Subtractive EQ?